Book Review: Sick Enough A Guide to the Medical Complications of Eating Disorders is a Must-Read

 Sick Enough by Dr. Jennifer L. Guadiani is a great resource both for those experiencing an eating disorder and for those who love them.

-Through breaking down complex medical topics into bite size pieces, this book helps readers understand the real, medical complications of eating disorders, while addressing barriers to treatment.
+This book breaks down complex medical topics into bite-sized pieces.
+It helps readers understand the real medical complications of eating disorders while addressing barriers to treatment.

 Dr. Jennifer L. Gaudiani, author of Sick Enough, is a board certified-internal medicine doctor specializing in the treatment of eating disorders.
 She is also the founder of the Gaudiani Clinic: an outpatient medical practice specializing in the treatment of eating disorders.
 Before that work, she worked at ACUTE Center for Eating Disorders and Severe Malnutrition, which treats people with extreme medical complications of eating disorders.
 Dr. Gaudiani has spoken on this topic worldwide, is published in scientific journals and much more.